-This delicious and rich recipe for Southwest Crockpot Breakfast with Tex Mex flavors cooks overnight in your crockpot.
+This delicious and rich recipe for Southwest crockpot breakfast with Tex Mex flavors cooks overnight in your crockpot.
 It's the perfect dish to wake up to on a cold winter morning.

-But if you have a newer, hotter cooking slow cooker, I would recommend making this recipe for a brunch instead.
+But if you have a newer, hotter cooking slow cooker, we would recommend making this recipe for a brunch instead.
 The egg mixture can burn in some appliances if it's cooked longer than 6 hours.
 If you are making this recipe for company, try it out first a week or so ahead of time.

 This recipe can be as mild or spicy as you'd like.
 If you like spicy food, add more green chiles, or use jalapeno peppers instead.
 You can also use Pepper Jack cheese in place of the Monterey Jack.
 If you like your breakfast food milder, reduce the chili powder, use green chiles in place of the jalapeño peppers (or omit them), and reduce or omit the cayenne pepper.

 This egg dish should be served with something cooling.
 A sweet and tart fruit salad would be really good.
 And some bread is a good idea too.
-Little sweet rolls would be a great contrast, or choose scones or some muffins.
+Little sweet rolls would be a great contrast or choose scones or some muffins.
 A simple coffeecake would be a good accompaniment as well.

 Top this recipe with some cool sour cream, some chopped avocados, or a mild guacamole for a wonderful finish.
 Hot coffee, orange juice, and cold milk are all you need for a great meal.

 - 1 pound bulk breakfast sausage, cooked and drained

 - 1 onion, chopped